Network Redundancy for Disaster Recovery

 • It can take days or months to repair damaged fiber.

-Wireless backhaul connectivity, both point-to-point and point-to-multipoint wireless, provide an avenue for creating “True Redundant” network paths and connections.
-With wireless an organization can create a completely separate network path, eliminate the dependency on third parties equipment and facilities, and remove the risk of failure of fiber cuts off site and out of an organizations control.
+Wireless backhaul connectivity, both point to point wireless links (also known as ptp wireless) and point to multipoint wireless bridges, provide an avenue for creating “True Redundant” network paths and connections.
+With a unlicensed wireless Ethernet bridge or a licensed microwave link, an organization can create a completely separate network path, eliminate the dependency on third parties equipment and facilities, and remove the risk of failure of fiber cuts off site and out of an organizations control.

 redundancy Failover redundancy

-Redundant wireless links can be the same throughput as an organizations primary or at a lower speed.
-Wireless backhaul connections (both unlicensed or licensed microwave)can also be trunked with primary connections to provide greater throughput day to day.
+Redundant wireless backhaul links, such as a point to point microwave link, can be the same throughput as an organizations primary network or at a lower speed.
+Wireless backhaul connections (both unlicensed wireless backhaul or licensed microwave links) can also be trunked with primary connections to provide greater throughput day to day.